 Book a free strategy call - we'll audit your current setup and identify the highest-impact fixes.

 For Pakistani businesses that lost rankings in the core update, the traffic impact multiplies.
 A Lahore clothing brand that dropped from position 3 to position 8 for a key term was already receiving fewer clicks because AI Overviews absorb user attention above the fold.
-The double impact — lower ranking plus AI Overview click absorption — means some businesses saw 50-60% traffic declines on their most valuable keywords.
+The double impact — lower ranking plus AI Overview attention above the traditional results — can make a traffic drop feel sharper than a rank tracker alone suggests.

 What Pakistani Businesses Should Do Before the Rollout Completes

-The update is still rolling out as of early June 2026.
+The update window is still recent as of early June 2026.
 Google and leading SEO agencies advise against making drastic changes mid-rollout because volatility makes it difficult to attribute cause and effect.
 But three actions make sense right now.

 Invest in information gain.
 Every page you publish should contain something the user cannot find elsewhere — proprietary data, first-hand experience, unique frameworks, or original research.
 For a Pakistani business, this means PKR-specific pricing data, Pakistani market comparisons, local regulatory context from SBP or PTA, and genuine customer case studies with verifiable results.